The Winding Journey Of Avril Haines, Biden's Pick To Lead U.S. Intelligence

 She also loved rebuilding cars and airplanes, and eventually learned to fly.

-"She bought a used Cessna and rebuilt the avionics herself and tried to fly across the Atlantic Ocean and crash landed near the Newfoundland coast," said David Priess, a former CIA officer who's written extensively about the agency's leaders.
+"She bought a used Cessna and rebuilt the avionics herself and tried to fly across the Atlantic Ocean and crash-landed near the Newfoundland coast," said David Priess, a former CIA officer who has written extensively about the agency's leaders.

 The aborted trip wasn't a total disaster.
 Her co-pilot and flight instructor, David Davighi, later became her husband, and they launched an independent bookstore and cafe in a gritty part of Baltimore in the 1990s.